We may earn affiliate commissions for the recommended products. Learn more.

 You should also pick a VPN with RAM-only servers – these simply cannot log your traffic.
 Finally, look for a privacy-friendly jurisdiction, leak protection, and a solid kill switch.

-When do you need Double VPN?
+When do you need a double VPN?

-Difference between Double VPN and VPN over VPN
+Difference between double VPN and VPN over VPN

 However, there are some instances when this small difference can prove to be vital.
 Imagine a VPN service that logs data is raided by law enforcement, demanding user data.
 So when you connect to two servers, all of your data, including the IP address, is up for grabs.

-How to create your own Double VPN setup
+How to create your own double VPN setup

 If you're lucky, using two VPNs at the same time will mean simply launching one after another.
 The first one will have your real IP address, while the second one will know where your traffic is going.

-If you're less lucky, there will be some tweaking to do before using Double VPN.
+If you're less lucky, there will be some tweaking to do before using a double VPN.
 One reason why it won't work is a conflict between security protocols.
 A possible solution is to choose different ones.
 For example, if your first VPN uses IKEv2, you should try OpenVPN or any other tunneling protocol.

-In case you're already using different protocols and still unable to establish a Double VPN connection, I advise installing the services on different devices.
+In case you're already using different protocols and still unable to establish a double VPN connection, I advise installing the services on different devices.
 That's because the virtual network cards used by VPNs might be causing issues.
-The easiest option is to install a second client on a wifi router.
-If that's not possible, I suggest setting up a Virtual Machine.
+The easiest option is to install a second client on a Wi-Fi router.
+If that's not possible, I suggest setting up a virtual machine.

 Another way to solve VPN over VPN connectivity issues is by using a VPN app together with a browser extension.
 But first, make sure that the latter comes with encryption because not all proxies do that.
-However, this usually means that the double-encryption will apply to your browser traffic only.
+However, this usually means that the double encryption will apply to your browser traffic only.

 More VPN features for maximum protection